craftcms/docs/docs/3.x/dev/filters.md

 That will configure HTML Purifier based on the settings defined by `config/htmlpurifier/user_bio.json`.

-## `raw`

-Marks a value as being “safe”, which means that in an environment with automatic escaping enabled this variable will not be escaped if raw is the last filter applied to it.

-This works identically to Twig’s core [`raw`](https://twig.symfony.com/doc/2.x/filters/raw.html) filter.

-## `reduce`

-Iteratively reduces a sequence or a mapping to a single value using an arrow function, so as to reduce it to a single value.
-The arrow function receives the return value of the previous iteration and the current value of the sequence or mapping.

-This works identically to Twig’s core [`reduce`](https://twig.symfony.com/doc/2.x/filters/reduce.html) filter.

 ## `replace`

 Replaces parts of a string with other things.